jswest/chartome/README.md

 ----

 ## Locale usage
 1. ~~Download and install [Merriweather Sans](https://www.fontsquirrel.com/fonts/merriweather-sans) and [Montserrat](https://www.fontsquirrel.com/fonts/montserrat).
-It is essentiaål that you do this for the charts to look right.~~
+It is essential that you do this for the charts to look right.~~
 2. Fire up a server
 3. Navigate to `localhost` on the correct port.
 4. Upload a CSV file and have some fun.